 Objective 8| Package the 32×32 active optical switching circuit with control electronics

-Package the optical switching circuit on 3D PolyBoard develop methods (software) and control electronics (hardware) for the operation of the optical switch and the incorporation of the controller ICs on the interposer.
+Utilizing a subset of the tools developed for the packaging engine of the MCM (Objective 7), and developing new where is needed, an 32×32 optical switching circuit will be packaged on a 3D PolyBoard.
+Furthermore, POETICS will develop methods (software) and control electronics (hardware) for the operation of the optical switch and the incorporation of the controller ICs on the interposer.

 Objective 9| Assemble dual-pol 64 Gbaud coherent transceiver optical engines, co-package them in MCM compatible evaluation boards, and evaluate their performance

-Develop the packaging engine for the assembly of TriPleX and PolyBoard circuits described under Objective 5 and incorporate the InP-flip-chip bonding process to realize a dual-pol 64 Gbaud coherent transceiver with tunability in the C-band, narrow-linewidth and polarization diversity.
+Develop the packaging engine for the assembly of TriPleX and PolyBoard circuits (Objective 5) and incorporate the InP-flip-chip bonding process to realize a dual-pol 64 Gbaud coherent transceiver with tunability in the C-band, narrow-linewidth and polarization diversity.
+The coherent transceiver optical engine will be placed on an interposer with the linear driver and TIA arrays (Objective 6).
+In specific, POETICS targets to develop:

 Objective 10| Prepare solid roadmap and business plan for the commercialization of POETICS MCM technology after the project’s completion